shankha001/covid19-webapp/README.md

 ![Product](https://i.imgur.com/pWhNI9s.png)

 CovidAOT stands for Covid All in One Tracker.
 The WebApp provides statistics about the Covid19-Pandemic around the World and around India.
-People should become aware of the exact statistics of the Global Pandemic and this WebApp fullfulls the necessity by providing Live Statistics and various Charts based on the Data.
+People should become aware of the exact statistics of the Global Pandemic and this WebApp fullfills the necessity by providing Live Statistics and various Charts based on the Live Data.

 ### Built With